petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Similar to with version control systems, the workings of the environment managers aren't necessarily hidden, but they don't necessarily need to be known to work reproducibly.

+Furthermore,
+when new and improved environment managers are inevitably created, they can be integrated into this common interface, lowering the amount of training necessary to use them.
+For example, I found the steps to create multiple environments in a single project with Pixi confusing, so Calkit now can create these with a call to `calkit new pixi-env`.

 ### Challenge 4: Bridging the interactive--batch divide